LouisJackman/language-x/README.md

   the specified type with a match. `timeout` clauses are available.

 Invocations:

 * Methods, functions, classes, and objects can be invoked with `()`.
-* Invoking a method or a function does as one would expect; invoking a class constructs an instance; invoking a object allows non-destructive updates.
+* Invoking a method or a function does as one would expect; invoking a class constructs an instance; invoking an object allows non-destructive updates.
 * Arguments can have default values.
 * Any argument can be invoked as either positional or keyword; it's up to the caller.